haacked/haackbar/README.md

 Refers to snippets of code within the `_includes` directory that can be inserted in multiple layouts (and another include-file as well) within the same theme-gem.

 - `comments.html` &mdash; Code to add support for comments.
-Both Disqus and [Jekyll Comments](https://haacked.com/archive/2018/06/24/comments-for-jekyll-blogs/) are supported.
+Both Disqus and [JekyllComments](https://haacked.com/archive/2018/06/24/comments-for-jekyll-blogs/) aresupported.
 - `footer.html` &mdash; Defines the site's footer section.
-  - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
+- `google-analytics.html` &mdash; Inserts Google Analytics module (active only inproduction environment).
 - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
 - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.

 ### Sass

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `haackbar.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
+- `haackbar.scss` &mdash; The core file imported by preprocessed `main.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplementitself.
 - `haackbar/_base.scss` &mdash; Resets and defines base styles for various HTML elements.
 - `haackbar/_layout.scss` &mdash; Defines the visual style for various layouts.
 - `haackbar/_syntax-highlighting.scss` &mdash; Defines the styles for syntax-highlighting.

 ### Assets